 The course is made up of 4 mandatory units, Units 1 and 2 are completed in Year 12 and Units 3 and 4 in Year 13.
-In Year 12 students will sit external assessments and be entered for the Applied Certificate qualification, and in Year 13 they will be entered for the Applied Diploma.

-Unit 1: Changing Awareness of Crime: This part of the course will allow you to understand a wide range of different crimes committed and the reasons why people may not always report such crimes by exploring the social construction of criminality.
+Unit 1: Changing Awareness of Crime: This part of the course will allow you to understand a wide range of different crimes that are committed and the reasons why people may not always report such crimes by exploring the social construction of criminality.